castacks/config_helper/README.md

 ## Types of configuration files

 All configuration files should be in YAML format.
-There are two type of configuration files handled by this package:
+There are two types of configuration files handled by this package:

 - __Base configuration:__ Ordinary YAML files with normal content.